fakefs/fakefs/README.markdown

 RSpec
 -----------------------------
 The above approach works with RSpec as well.
-In addition to this you may use the 'use_fakefs' macro to turn FakeFS on and off in a given example group.
-See lib/fakefs/spec_helpers.rb for more details on it's usage.
+In addition you may include FakeFS::SpecHelpers to turn FakeFS on and off in a given example group:

+    require 'fakefs/spec_helpers'

+    describe "my spec" do
+      include FakeFS::SpecHelpers
+    end

+See lib/fakefs/spec_helpers.rb for more info.

 How is this different than MockFS?